meetalva/alva-design/docs/guides/create-library.md

 ---

+Component libraries are an important building block of the frontend development process and that's great news!

+By breaking an app into reusable parts there is more chance for reuse, e.g. by tools like Alva.

+This flexibility come at a cost, which often is paid in the increased complexity in tech setups.

+Don't worry though - this guide is designed to take you through the process step by step.

 ## What to expect

 This guide takes you step by step through the process of setting up a component library **from scratch**.

+After completion you will …

+* … know how to set up a component library
+* … know how to add new components to your library
+* … have a full tech setup for development of components compatible with Alva

 Following along is very useful to understand what happens behind the scences.
 A project setup can be very time consuming though – you might want to have a look at the following